 It’s quite common to go overboard with landing pages.
 But marketing experts advise to always go for as few distractions as possible following good UX design principles.
 You’ll want to get straight to the point without causing a visitor’s attention to be grabbed away from the goal of your landing page.

 To do this, remove the navigation bar, don’t add outgoing links, and limit your form fields.
+Also, your logo should appear somewhere in the landing page.
+It should be consistently in every page of your website.
+You can try this online logo creator to get you started.

 10 - Have a Powerful and Compelling CTA (Call to Action)